Surgical Pathology Fellowship

 Chapel Hill, NC 27599-7525

-- Frederic B. Askin, MD — Surgical Pathology and pulmonary pathology
+- Frederic B. Askin, MD — Surgical Pathology, pulmonary pathology, pediatric pathology

 - Christine Bookhout, MD — Gynecologic and gastrointestinal pathology